samtecspg/mason/README.md

 All of these statements are true to varying degrees.
 In short, Mason is the connecting tissue for your data projects.

-Out of the box, Mason defines 4 main abstractions called Engines.
+Mason interfaces with clients using abstractions called Engines.
 These Engines broker the relationship between Operators and Workflows, which define a particular job, and the various Clients that get the job done.
+Out of the box, Mason defines four Engines - Storage, Execution, Metastore, and Scheduler.

 Once configured, Mason gives you a declarative ability to perform simple statements like these: